You Don't Need More Self-Control!

 I would like you to close your fist as if trying to hold something very tightly.
 Does this feeling of clenched fist somehow bring you the feeling of freedom?

-To lose weight you need to let go, release it.
-This is literally the opposite of holding onto or controlling something.
+To lose weight you need to let go and release it.
+This is the opposite of holding onto or controlling something.

 The more strength you control yourself, the less likely you are to release weight because they are opposite forces.

 Besides that, I don’t believe that anyone wants to spend their lives controlling themselves so as not to cheat their diet — although, unfortunately, many people do.
 A much better scenario is to lose weight sustainably, being able to eat with pleasure and moderation.
-This is all about freedom, not self-control.
+This is all about freedom, not self control.
+It’s about having a positive relationship with food and being able to have a healthy relationship with how you approach even your favorite foods.

 Reframing self-control

-If you’ve imagined yourself having chicken wings for lunch and sweet pizza for dinner, you’re like most people, don’t be alarmed.
+If you’ve imagined yourself having chicken wings for lunch and pizza and chocolate cake for dinner, you’re like most people, don’t be alarmed.

 Now think of a second scenario, where you would spend your day with a child you care very much for and needed to feed him or her.
 What would you give them to eat?

 If they asked you for a third slice of pizza, would you deny it because you’re bad?
 Or because you want the best for them and know they have eaten enough?
 If they asked you for ice cream before dinner, would you say no because you’re cruel and you want them to suffer?
-Or because you know their body needs the nutrients from the vegetables and fruits you had planned, and you don’t want them to lose their appetite?
+Or because you know their body needs the nutrients from the vegetables and fresh fruit you had planned, and you don’t want them to lose their appetite or energy levels?

-Of course you would give treats eventually, but you would hardly base their eating on fast food and sugar-filled breakfast cereals.
-You would do your best to make sure they ate for their optimal development and well-being.
+Of course, you would give them their favorite treats eventually, but you would hardly base their eating on fast food and sugar-filled breakfast cereals.
+You would do your best to make sure they ate enough food for their optimal development and well-being.
 Does that make sense?

 Now compare your answers to the first and second cases.